ubbcluj-cs-club-iot/aws-lambda-template/README.md

 # aws-lambda-template

-AWS Lambda with SAM and VS Code template repository
+This repository is home to a starter project for using Aws Lambda with Python, VS Code and the Serverless Application Model (AWS SAM for short).